Green-Software-Foundation/if-plugins/src/lib/cloud-instance-metadata/README.md

 ## IEF Implementation

 IEF implements this plugin using data from Cloud Carbon Footprint.
-This allows determination of cpu for type of instance in a cloud and can be invoked as part of a plugin pipeline defined in an `impl`.
+This allows determination of cpu for type of instance in a cloud and can be invoked as part of a plugin pipeline defined in a `manifest`.

 Cloud Instance Metadata currently implements only for 'AWS'.

 ## Usage

-In IEF, the plugin is called from an `impl`.
-An `impl` is a `.yaml` file that contains configuration metadata and usage inputs.
+In IEF, the plugin is called from a `manifest`. a `manifest` is a `.yaml` file that contains configuration metadata and usage inputs.
 This is interpreted by the command line tool, `if`.
 The plugin config shall be empty.
 Each input is expected to contain `cloud/vendor` and `cloud/instance-type` fields.

 You can see example Typescript invocations for each vendor below: